Deontay Wilder: Wilder vs. Stiverne II

 On October 4, the WBC withdrew its sanction on the Wilder vs. Ortiz fight and ordered Wilder to fight mandatory Stiverne (25–2–1, 21 KOs).
 The next day, Showtime announced the fight.
 At the press conference, Wilder claimed that he was happy to be getting Stiverne out of the way.
-Stiverne officially signed the contract on October 17, his managers Josh Dubin and James Prince confirmed.
+Stiverne officially signed the contract on October 17, confirmed by his managers Josh Dubin and James Prince.
 Stiverne weighed 254 3/4 pounds on the scales, 13 pounds more than he weighed in the first fight and 34 pounds more than Wilder, who came in at 220 3/4 pounds.
 It was revealed that Wilder would earn a purse of $1.4 million and Stiverne would take home $506,250 as mandatory.
-Before the bout, longtime sparring partner Alonzo Butler predicted Wilder would dispatch Stiverne in less than five rounds.
+Before the bout, longtime sparring partner Alonzo Butler predicted Wilder would dispatch Stiverne in fewer than five rounds.

 On fight night, in front of 10,924, Wilder retained his WBC title with a commanding first-round knockout.
-Wilder knocked Stiverne down three times before referee Arthur Mercante stopped the fight at 2:59 of the round.
+Wilder knocked Stiverne down three times before referee Arthur Mercante Jr. stopped the fight at 2:59 of the round.
 Wilder started the fight using his jab to keep Stiverne at distance.
 A right hand put Stiverne down for the first knockdown.
 As soon as the fight resumed, Wilder landed another right hand, putting Stiverne down a second time.
 The final knockdown saw Stiverne against the ropes, when Wilder connected with another right, followed by a left hook to the head.
 At this point, with Stiverne defenseless, the fight was stopped.
-In the post fight interview, Wilder said, "You have to give props to Stiverne for getting in the ring.
+In the post-fight interview, Wilder said, "You have to give props to Stiverne for getting in the ring.
 It takes a lot of courage and it takes a lot of pride to step in the ring with someone like me.
 We do what we have to do in the ring and at least he stepped up.
 He was a clean fighter."
 When asked about a future fight with Anthony Joshua, he said, "I've been waiting on that fight for a long time now.
 I declare war upon you.
 Do you accept my challenge?
 I've been waiting for a long time.
 I know I'm the champion.
 I know I'm the best.
 Are you up for the test?"
 With the win, Wilder had now knocked out every opponent he had fought.
 CompuBox Stats showed that Stiverne threw only 2 jabs and 2 power shots, not landing any.
 Wilder landed 15 of his 39 punches thrown (38%).
 The fight drew an average of 824,000 viewers and peaked at 887,000 viewers on Showtime.
 This was slightly less than the first fight, which took place in January 2015.